ZeusCoderBE/English-Vietnamese-Dictionary/README.md

 ## Description:

 The English-Vietnamese Dictionary project, developed as part of the Data Structures & Algorithms course, is a Windows Form application implemented in C#.
-The primary goal of the project is to provide an intuitive and efficient English-Vietnamese dictionary with features demonstrated in the screenshots above.
+The primary goal of the project is to provide an intuitive and efficient English-Vietnamese dictionary.

-Feel free to expand on this description by highlighting specific functionalities, algorithms, or data structures used in your project.
+The dictionary utilizes a hashtable data structure to efficiently manage and retrieve word translations.
+This choice of data structure enhances the speed and performance of the dictionary, ensuring a seamless user experience.